DhyanMPatel/Js-Vnnovate/Angular/Components/intro.md

 Component communication in Angular involves `passing data between components` and `coordinating their behavior`.

 1. **Parent-Child Communication** :
-    - Data can be passed from a parent component to a child component using input properties, and events can be emitted from the child component to the parent component using output properties.
+    - Data can be passed from a parent component to a child component using `input properties`, and events can be emitted from the child component to the parent component using `output properties`.

 2. **Siblings Communication** :
-    - Sibling components can **communicate indirectly** through their common parent component by passing data through input and output properties or using a shared service to store and exchange data.
+    - Sibling components can **communicate indirectly** through their common parent component by passing data through `input` and `output` properties or using a `shared service` to store and exchange data.

 3. **Communication between unrelated components** :
-    - Components that are not directly related can communicate through a shared service.
+    - Components that are not directly related can communicate through a `shared service`.
 The shared service acts as a mediator, allowing components to exchange data and coordinate their behavior without having a direct relationship.

 ## Features